korkutlab/imogimap/inst/shiny/interpretation.md

 <div><img src="www/network_guide.png" width="80%"/></div>

-A cutoff parameter is included to subset the list to those pairs with absolute value of synergy scores higher than the cutoff percentile value.
+A cutoff parameter is included to subset the list to those pairs with absolute value of combined action scores higher than the cutoff percentile value.
 For example, a cutoff of 80 will exclude 80% of scores that are lowest in absolute value.

 ### Boxplot